yangfangs/physpetools/docs/docs/usage.md

 'Ribosomal protein S13' ----------------------------------> p25.fasta
 ```

-In `physpe_echp_extend.txt` file you can check the highly conserved protein, which you should prepare for extend hcp method to reconstruct phylogenetic tree.

-#### Check input organism whether supported by PhySpeTree
+**Check whether input organisms are supported in PhySpeTree**

-* Users enable use `--hcp` parameter to check input species whether supported by KEGG database. [example download][6]
+Check whether input species are supported by the KEGG database when using the `--hcp` method, for example [example download][6].

-* Download the example file:
+Download the example file:

 ```bash
 $ wget "https://xiaofeiyangyang.github.io/physpetools/example/191speciesnames.txt"